Test in a live environment

 Read on for more comparative details on the different ways that IronPDF and iTextSharp can help developers achieve the following goals:

-Licensing options are also an important factor to developer projects. iTextSharp is Open Source under the AGPL license agreement.
-When licensed under AGLP, anyone who uses any part of an application which contains iTextSharp (even across a company network or the internet) may be entitled to a full copy of the app's full source code.
+Licensing options are also an important factor in developer projects. iTextSharp is Open Source under the AGPL license agreement.
+When licensed under AGLP, anyone who uses any part of an application that contains iTextSharp (even across a company network or the internet) may be entitled to a full copy of the app's full source code.
 This is excellent for academic work.
 If we wish to use iTextSharp in commercial applications it is best practice to contact iText and ask them for a quote on the pricing for iText commercial usage.

 IronPDF is free for development, and can then be licensed for commercial deployment at publicly published, reasonable prices starting at $749.